Blinken says US still 'actively engaged' with Russia on possible prisoner swap - ExBulletin

 Russian media reported that Moscow wanted a one-on-one prisoner exchange, although Blinken again declined to provide details of talks between the United States and Russia.
 Instead, he noted that any agreement on the release of Griner and Whelan requires Russian cooperation.

 [T]The other side gets a vote in this area.
 It’s not just what we want.
 That’s what they’re ready to do,” he said.
-“And that’s something we’re working on almost every day.”
+“And that’s something we work on almost every day.”

 New trends